japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 `GettingResultEvent` is a `DAGSchedulerEvent` that triggers <<handleGetTaskResult, handleGetTaskResult>> (on a separate thread).

-NOTE: `GettingResultEvent` is posted to inform DAGScheduler (through xref:scheduler:DAGScheduler.adoc#taskGettingResult[taskGettingResult]) that a xref:scheduler:TaskSetManager.adoc#handleTaskGettingResult[task fetches results].
+NOTE: `GettingResultEvent` is posted to inform DAGScheduler (through scheduler:DAGScheduler.md#taskGettingResult[taskGettingResult]) that a scheduler:TaskSetManager.md#handleTaskGettingResult[task fetches results].

 === [[handleGetTaskResult]] `handleGetTaskResult` Handler